QQuick/SimPyLC/README.rst

 What's new:

+- SimPyLCHowTo updated
+- Boolean circuits can now be switched by pressing the mousewheel
+- Registers can now be altered by rotating the mousewheel
 - Rocket example added with physically correct moment of inertia to demonstrate e.g. precession
 - Some parameters added and some renamed to make Thing.__call__ more consistent
 - Function tEva added to evaluate 3D tuples